chinmoy2306/zomato_data_analysis/README.md

 -	`users.csv`
 -	`gold_users.csv`
 -	`zomato_analysis.sql`

-		-- Raw dataset files:
+	- Raw dataset files:
-			--- `products.csv`
+		- `products.csv`
---- `sales.csv`
+		- `sales.csv`
---- `users.csv`
+		- `users.csv`
---- `gold_users.csv`
+		- `gold_users.csv`
-	`zomato_analysis.sql`:
+	- `zomato_analysis.sql`:
-o	This SQL script contains the queries used for data analysis on the Zomato dataset. o	The queries cover various aspects, such as sales analysis, user segmentation, product categorization, etc.
+		- This SQL script contains the queries used for data analysis on the Zomato dataset.
+		- The queries cover various aspects, such as sales analysis, user segmentation, product categorization, etc.
 	Feel free to explore the `zomato_analysis.sql` file to view the specific queries used in this analysis.
 ## Usage
 To reproduce the analysis or explore the dataset and code further, please follow these steps:
 1. Clone the repository: